Trustees

 Ralph Willis is the eldest son of Stan Willis and is a life-long resident of Melbourne's west.
 He represented the seat of Gellibrand (covering Melbourne’s inner-west), in the Federal Parliament for 26 years.
 For 13 of those years, he was a Cabinet Minister in the Hawke and Keating Governments, holding the portfolios of Employment and Industrial Relations, Transport and Communications, Finance and Treasurer.

-Ralph is also a Director of Victoria University Foundation and Chair of the Board of Western Health.
-He is a member of its Finance Committee, Governance and Remuneration Committee, Quality and Safety Committee and the Primary Care and Population Health Advisory Committee.
+Subsequent to leaving parliament, Ralph was Chair of the Construction and Building Industry Superannuation Fund (CBUS) and LeadWest, a regional representational body for the western suburbs of Melbourne.
+He is also a former Director of Victoria University Foundation and former Chair of the Board of Western Health and member of its Finance Committee, Governance and Remuneration Committee, Quality and Safety Committee and the Primary Care and Population Health Advisory Committee.

 Ralph was awarded the Centenary Medal in 2001 for long service to the Commonwealth Parliament and in 2011 was named an Officer of the Order of Australia for distinguished service to the Parliament of Australia, particularly in the areas of economic development and industrial relations, to the superannuation industry, and to the community.
 He has also been conferred with the degree of Doctor of the University Honoris Causa from Victoria University for services to Australia and in particular the western suburbs of Melbourne.